ASI Standards Revision Hub

 Timeline

-As a code compliant member of ISEAL and in line with the ISEAL Code of Good Practice ASI is committed to reviewing its standards at least once every 5 years.
+As a code compliant member of ISEAL and in line with the ISEAL Code of Good Practice, ASI is committed to reviewing its standards at least once every five years.
 Between September and November 2024 ASI carried out a full review of the ASI Performance Standard and the ASI Chain of Custody Standard.
 The review recommended a full revision, of the Standards as well as the ASI Claims Guide.
-The ASI Standards Committee and Board endorsed the recommendation, and the Revision process runs from 3 March 2025 through to early 2027.
+The ASI Standards Committee and Board endorsed the recommendation, and the Revision process runs from 3 March 2025 through to mid 2027.
 Use our interactive timeline below to follow the revision process and ensure you don’t miss an opportunity to engage!

 Review of current standards